• Martin Loyola

 Concierge

 In 2014 Estefania got her degree in Tourism and Hotel Management and since then she have worked in this industry.
-She consider her self as an organized person and she likes to focus on the minimum details of the guest experience.
+She consider herself as an organized person and she likes to focus on the minimum details of the guest experience.
 Her passions are outdoors activities, reading and photography.

 • Joselyn de los Santos